juiceqa/Katalon_CBT_Screenshots/PM_SETUP_GUIDE.md

 Select the Alkermes-United-For-Schizophrenia-Website folder and click *OKAY.*

 ... _DEVS CONTINUE ONTO DEV_README.md for further set up_
+-- you renamed this README.md but indicated, above, the file was called DEV_README.....DEV_README is proper

 ### Record Test Case